Subject Source: Library of Congress Subject Headings

-Scope and Content note This collection contains the letters of Carter Nash, an inmate of a federal correctional institution, to Special Collections at Haverford College, regarding his religious beliefs and requests for books, written from 1999 to 2000.
-Eventually, this correspondence led to the publication of a September 2000 column in the journal Quaker Life.
+Overview This collection contains the letters of Carter Nash, a Quaker inmate of a federal correctional institution in Texarkana, Texas, to Special Collections at Haverford College, regarding his religious beliefs and requests for books.
+This correspondence took place from 1999 to 2000.
+Eventually, this correspondence led to his publication of a September 2000 column in the publication Quaker Life.
 A copy of the column is also included.

 Scope and Content note This collection is composed of the single volume scrapbook which is comprised of clippings of an article on the Christiana Riot, published in 1910 by the Atlantic Monthly, but originally published in 1866.
 The article, "The Freedman's Story," was written by William Parker, a former slave who escaped slavery and became an abolitionist and activist in Pennsylvania, and was a key actor in the Christiana Riot, and described his memory of the event.
 It is not known who compiled the scrapbook.

 Abstract In 1883, Quakers Albert Keith Smiley and his brother Daniel Smiley organized the first annual conference to discuss assistance to Native Americans at their estate at Lake Mohonk in New York state.
 These conferences were widely attended by specialists in various fields, as well as important officials.
 Only later were Native Americans represented, but they did come.
 The concern to "uplift" was also directed at Filipino, Hawaiian, African American and Puerto Rican peoples, though attention at the...